Operational Entanglement of Symmetry-Protected Topological Edge States: Additional Chiral Symmetries and Topological Invariants

 As another example, we consider the case of the $M=3$ SSH ladder.
 Suppose we have the constraint $\delta_1=\delta_3$.
 Then another chiral transformation is

 Similarly, in the same basis as Eq.~\eqref{BlockUnitary} for $M=3$, we obtain

-Fig.~\ref{Figsup1} shows a comparison of the invariants $I$ from the main text and $I_3$ defined here under the condition $\delta_1=\delta_3 \equiv \delta$.
-An 'x' is placed in the regions where the analytic result for the invariant $I$ applies.
+Figure~\ref{Fig6} shows a comparison of the invariants $I$ from the main text and $I_3$ defined here under the condition $\delta_1=\delta_3 \equiv \delta$.
+A dotted line is placed where the analytical result from the main text, Eq.~\eqref{winding_ana}, applies.
 The magnitude of $I_3$ indicates the number of topological edge states protected by symmetry $\hat{S}_3$.
-Interestingly, for $z=0.9$ shown in the right panels of Fig.~\ref{Figsup1}, there is a region where the invariant $I_3$ is equal to $-2$ while the invariant $I$ is equal to zero.
+Interestingly, for $z=0.9$ shown in the right panels of Fig.~\ref{Fig6}, there is a region where the invariant $I_3$ is equal to $-2$ while the invariant $I$ is equal to zero.
 In this region, there are two topological edge states protected by the symmetry $\hat{S}_3$.